Avikky/ARM-assesment/README.md

 ## Create database
-In this project I  used mysql therefore we are going to setup a mysql database Open `.env file` that you just created and locate the `DB_CONNECTION` section of the code
+In this project I  used mysql therefore we are going to setup a mysql database Open `.env file` that you just created and locate the `DB_DATABASE` section of the code

-Ensure the database name is the same with one you created in your phpmyadmin otherwise change it to correspond with what you have in the .env file
+Ensure the database name you created in your phpmyadmin is the same with the value of `DB_DATABASE` in your `.env`  file  otherwise change it to correspond with what you have in the `.env` file

 #### Now lets create the database tables
 open your terminal make make sure you are inside the application root directory/folder